 Smoothies are a convenient nutrient-dense breakfast option, especially when eating on-the-go.
 Instead of getting out all the bags of frozen fruit each morning, pre-portion ingredients into individual plastic baggies once a week and have your smoothie mixes ready to go — all you’ll have to do is add liquid and blend!
 (Pro tip: Add a scoop of protein powder for even more energy in the morning.)

-RELATED: 13 Quick and Easy Smoothie Hacks
+RELATED: 25 Cheap and Easy 3-Ingredient Smoothie Recipes

 7. Make your own Lazy Susan to organize spices.